Today's Articles

 These discriminatory practices are illegal.
 The Fair Housing Act of 1968 prohibits housing discrimination based on race, color, national origin, religion, sex, familial status, or disability.
 The Office of Fair Housing and Equal Opportunity administers and enforces fair housing laws.
 Anyone who believes they have faced discrimination based on race can file a reasonable housing complaint.

 Households were held back or limited to the money that could be made.
 Inequality was present in the workforce, leading to residential areas.
 This study provides this statistic: "The median household income of African Americans was 62 percent of non-Hispanic Whites ($27,910 vs. $44,504).
 The system forced Blacks to be in urban and poor areas while whites lived together to afford more expensive homes.
-These forced measures promoted poverty levels to rise and depreciate black home investment.
+These forced measures caused poverty levels to rise and depreciate Black home investment.
 Massey and Denton proposed that segregation is the fundamental cause of poverty among African Americans.
-This segregation has created the inner city black urban ghettos that create poverty traps and keep blacks from being able to escape the underclass.
+This segregation has created the inner city Black urban ghettos that create poverty traps and keep blacks from being able to escape the underclass.
 It is sometimes claimed that these neighborhoods have institutionalized an inner-city black culture that is negatively stigmatized and purports the economic situation of the black community.

-Historically, residential segregation split communities between the black inner city and white suburbs.
+Historically, residential segregation split communities between the Black inner city and white suburbs.
 This is due to white flight, where whites often leave neighborhoods because of a black presence.
 There are more than just geographical consequences; as the money leaves and poverty grows, crime rates jump, and businesses leave and follow the money.
 This creates a job shortage in segregated neighborhoods and perpetuates the economic inequality in the inner city.
 With the wealth and businesses gone from inner-city areas, the tax base decreases, hurting education funding.
 Consequently, those who can afford to leave the area for better schools leave, diminishing the tax base for educational funding even more.
-Any business that is left or would consider opening doesn't want to invest in a place where nobody has any money but has poor black people with little opportunity for employment or education.
+Any business that is left or would consider opening doesn't want to invest in a place where nobody has any money but has poor Black people with little opportunity for employment or education.

-Today, several whites are willing and can pay a premium to live in a predominantly white neighborhood.
-Equivalent housing in white areas commands a higher rent.
-By bidding up the price of accommodation, many white communities again effectively shut out blacks because blacks are unwilling, or unable, to pay the premium to buy entry into white neighborhoods.
-While some scholars maintain that residential segregation has continued—some sociologists have termed it "hyper segregation" or "American Apartheid."
 The U.S. Census Bureau has shown that residential segregation has declined since 1980.
-A 2012 study found that "credit markets enabled a substantial fraction of Hispanic families to live in neighborhoods with fewer black families, even though a substantial fraction of black families were moving to more racially integrated areas.
+A 2012 study found that "credit markets enabled a substantial fraction of Hispanic families to live in neighborhoods with fewer black families, even though a substantial fraction of Black families were moving to more racially integrated areas.
 The net effect is that credit markets increased racial segregation."
-As of 2015, residential segregation had taken new forms in the United States, with black majority minority suburbs such as Ferguson, Missouri, supplanting the historic model of black inner cities and white suburbs.
+As of 2015, residential segregation had taken new forms in the United States, with Black majority minority suburbs such as Ferguson, Missouri, supplanting the historic model of Black inner cities and white suburbs.

 Meanwhile, in locations such as Washington, D.C., gentrification developed new white neighborhoods in historically black inner cities.
 Segregation occurs through premium pricing by white people of housing in white areas and the exclusion of low-income housing rather than through rules that enforce segregation.
 Black segregation is most pronounced, Hispanic segregation less so, and Asian segregation the least.